How To Freeze Green Beans

-Blanching vegetables in steam needs to be done in smaller batches than boiling them.
+Blanching vegetables in steam should be done in smaller batches than boiling them.
 However, steaming helps to preserve more of the nutrients.
-This is my favorite method of blanching vegetables, unless I have a ton of produce to put up in a short time.
+This is my favorite method of blanching vegetables unless I have a ton of produce to put up in a short time.

 - Bring pot of water to boil

 - Place beans in steamer and cover with lid

 Blanching vegetables in boiling water will allow you to prepare larger batches more quickly.
 When I feel overwhelmed by all the veggies from our garden, I often use this method.

 - Bring pot of water to a boil